Alimint16/ArchMatic/README.md

     $   sudo pacman -S reflector rsync curl

 Now generate mirrorlist.
-Note: If you are not in the U.S. change "United States" to your own country.
+Note: If you are not in Indonesia change "Indonesia" to your own country.

-    $   reflector --verbose --country 'United States' -l 5 --sort rate --save /etc/pacman.d/mirrorlist
+    $   reflector --verbose --country 'Indonesia' -l 5 --sort rate --save /etc/pacman.d/mirrorlist

 ---